 When transport, in the form of a bus pass for use on public transport, is provided for primary students as a result of the nearest school to the home address being full, a pass may also be provided to the parent/carer to travel with the child.
-This pass will only be valid for the journeys stated on the pass and for journeys to and from the school and may be withdrawn if any attempt is made to use it at any other time.
+This pass will only be valid for the journeys stated on the pass and for journeys to and from the school and may be withdrawn if any attempt is made to use it at any other time or for other than the journeys stated.